31.79 0.00 (0.00%)

 |52 Week Range||26.59 - 65.34|

 |1y Target Est||N/A|

-On a per-share basis, the Denver-based company said it had a loss of 5 cents.
-Earnings, adjusted for non-recurring costs, were 48 cents per share.
-The results fell short of Wall Street expectations.
+The Denver-based company said it had a loss of $1.82 per share.
+Earnings, adjusted for non-recurring costs, were 27 cents per share.
+The results did not meet Wall Street expectations.
 The average estimate ...